viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 ![An example configuration for a wheeled base in the Viam app Config Builder.](/tutorials/navigate-with-rover-base/wheeled-base-config-builder.png)

-- Make sure to select each of your right and left motors as **Right Motors** and **Left Motors** and enter in the wheel circumference and width of each of the wheels the motors are attached to.
+- Make sure to select each of your right and left motors as **Right Motors** and **Left Motors** and set the wheel circumference and width of each of the wheels the motors are attached to.
 Refer to [the `wheeled` base configuration instructions](/components/base/) for more attribute information.
 - [Configure the frame system](/services/frame-system/#configuration) for this wheeled base so that the navigation service knows where it is in relation to the movement sensor.
 Click on **Add frame** on the **Config** tab, and, if your movement sensor is mounted on top of the rover like ours is, set **Orientation**'s **Z** to `1` and **Th** to 90.